BDeadfield/Sparta-Cybersec-Training/Revision Notes/Glossary.md

 : Markdown is a lightweight mark-up language utilized for creating formatted plain-text files.
 This is often used in web design as a text-to-HTML-conversion tool.

 **Shell**
-: Shell, often also referred to as command line, terminal or console, is a text interface to your computer (kernel).
+: A shell, often also referred to as command line, terminal or console, is a text interface to your computer (kernel).

 **File-system**
 : A file-system is a method / set of rules as to how an operating system manages and stores data within a structure.